opengl-tutorials/ogl/beginners-tutorials/tutorial-5-a-textured-cube/index.markdown

 You just learnt to create, load and use textures in OpenGL.

-In general, you should only use compressed textures, since they are smaller to store, almost instantaneous to load, and faster to use; the main drawback it that you have to convert your images through The Compressonator.
+In general, you should only use compressed textures, since they are smaller to store, almost instantaneous to load, and faster to use; the main drawback it that you have to convert your images through The Compressonator (or any similar tool)

 #Exercices